Skip to main content.

 Visiting Assistant Professor of Humanities

-Molly J. Freitas is associate dean of studies and visiting assistant professor in the humanities at Bard College.
-As an educator, Molly’s greatest passion is helping students to develop the skills and confidence necessary to achieve their academic, personal, and professional goals.
-She holds a PhD from Tufts University and an MA from Georgetown University, both in English.
+Molly holds a PhD from Tufts University and an MA from Georgetown University, both in English.
 Prior to coming to Bard, Molly was an assistant professor of English and led the prestigious scholarship program at West Point, the United States Military Academy.
 She has also taught literature, critical thinking, and professional development courses at Tufts University, Emerson College, and the University of Illinois at Chicago and was a book editor at Oxford University Press.
-A feminist literary critic by training, her book on aesthetics and American women writers, From Subjection to Survival: The Artistry of American Women Writers, is forthcoming from Routledge in 2023; her scholarly articles have also appeared in American Literary Realism, Soundings, and Studies in the Novel.
+A feminist literary critic by training, Molly published an academic book, From Subjection to Survival: The Artistry of American Women Writers (Routledge 2023), on aesthetics and American women writers.
+Her scholarly articles have also appeared in American Literary Realism, Soundings, and Studies in the Novel.
 She lives in Beacon, New York, with her husband and two young daughters, who are the light of her life.

 Contact Us